Hike to Cueva Quintin Rivera in Guajataca Forest- Note- the Cave of the Wind is closed

 We had hiked to the cave a couple years ago, so we kinda knew what we were doing this last time.
 We had our GPS unit with us, so we were able to map the entire trail that we walked.
 That GPS data is what we used to draw our trail map (below).
 So, if you take our map, and follow the signs, you should be able to navigate with no problems.
 When we drew the map, the dashed trails are the ones we walked on.
 The dotted trails are just on the map so you can see where some of the side trails meet the main trail.
 They can serve as points of reference for your navigation.

-The trailhead for Cueva del Viento is right at the parking area/ranger station at KM 11 on Route 446.
+The trail head for the caves is right at the parking area/ranger station at KM 11 on Route 446.
 Look for the sign for the Interpretative Trail and Trail #1.
-The trip we took was about 2.5 miles round trip (it included the side trail up to the Observation Tower, the Interpretative Trail and the trip to the Cave).
+The trip we took to Cave of the Wind was about 2.5 miles round trip (it included the side trail up to the Observation Tower, the Interpretative Trail and the trip to the Wind Cave).
+Add another 2 miles total to your trip if you go to Quintin Cave.
 It is a relatively flat trail except for the steep part that brings you down to the cave entrance.
 The trail is packed earth with limestone rock in it, so you do have to watch your step while walking.

 Along the beginning of Trail #1 you will also be on the first part of the Interpretative Trail.
 After a while of walking, you will get to a point where Trail #1 and the Interpretative Trail part ways and there are other trails that go off of it.
 You always want to stay on the Cave Trail #1 — don’t go off onto other side trails (or verderas in Spanish).

-Eventually, you will get to the top of the steps to the cave (you can’t miss them, there is a huge sign!).
-As of 2/20- the stairs and cave are “closed off” but people have been know to go around closure.
+Eventually, you will get to the top of the steps to the Wind cave (you can’t miss them, there is a huge sign!).
+As of 2/20- the stairs and Wind Cave are “closed off” and in REALLY BAD SHAPE, but people have been know to go around closure.
 I highly recommend you do NOT do it!
-This is where you will start your descent to the cave.
-There are about 40 steps, and then you have to make you way down a steep, slippery, muddy path.
-Luckily, there are hand rails for stabilization.
+Continue on to Cueva Quintin Rivera.

 To get back to our car, we retraced our steps until we got back to the Interpretative Trail.
 Then we turned left and continued on the Interpretative Trail until we got back to the road.
-The trail ends ends at the picnic shelter just a few hundred feet away from the trailhead and our car.
-It took us about 2 hours total time (about 1 hour of walking on trails and about 1 hour that we spent in the cave).
+The trail ends ends at the picnic shelter just a few hundred feet away from the trail head and our car.
+The whole trip to Quintin Cave will take about 3-3.5 hrs, depending on how fast you walk and how long you stay in the cave.

 Other Helpful Information